ITV/scala-pact/README.md

 Of particular note is [Beth Skurrie](https://github.com/bethesque), a lot of the design choices and ideas in ScalaPact are direct copies of the ones in her projects.
 If you're looking for a Ruby implementation, look no further!

 ## Setup guide

+### Quick publish!
 The ScalaPact projects are not published libraries (yet).
-For the time being, we recommend that you checkout the project and build using `sbt publish-local` from within each sub project (in order: scalapact-core, scalapact-sbtplugin, scalapact-scalatest) in order to use it as a dependency.
-Alternatively you can compile the JAR and place it manually in the unmanaged lib folder of your project.
+For the time being, we recommend that you checkout the project and build run `bash publish-local.sh` from the root directory.
+This will ensure you have all the necessary libraries in place.

-### Core
-The core is used by both the scalatest library and the sbt plugin and at the moment you will need to build it locally using:

-`sbt "+ publish-local"`

 ### ScalaTest Library
 Add the dependency to your build.sbt file like this: